Why does PBS Hawaii need a new building?

 KFVE Newsplex, began in November 2014.

 When will PBS Hawaii move to its NEW HOME?

-PBS Hawaii's projected move-in date is in early 2016.
+PBS Hawaii's projected move-in date is summer 2016.

 How will PBS Hawaii's NEW HOME be different from its current location?

 PBS Hawaii's NEW HOME has the future in mind.
 It will

 feature an open floor plan that encourages collaboration.
 The building will

 also house PBS Hawaii's Media Innovation Center, as the headquarters of the

 flagship student news initiative, HIKI NŌ.
 The NEW HOME will have three TV

 studios, including a main studio where tapings may be viewed from second-floor